pepol/databuddy-adr/ADR-0003 DataBuddy Operations.md

 `CREATE <bucket>`
 - create bucket with given name
+  - default ACLs for new buckets are specified in system configuration as either `private` (only creator has access) or `public` (everybody has all access)
 - return OK, with optional note if bucket exists
 - return ERR if creation failed for reason other than "already exists"